Who Am I?

 We work together to make your future plan fit with the life you need to lead.

 For friends or relatives of a person with an alcohol problem, please be aware that there is no point forcing a person to have treatment for excessive alcohol consumption.
-That person needs to recognise the need to sort out the problem if any treatment is to be successful.
+That person needs to recognise the need to sort out the problem if any alcohol abuse treatment is to be successful.
 However, there is nothing wrong with making them aware of the risks of their current habits and it is likely that, at some point, they will decide that enough is enough and they need help.
-While I don't have the time to be able to offer an ongoing support service, I am happy to have a one-off chat about issues you are facing.
+While I don’t have the time to be able to offer an ongoing support service, I am happy to have a one-off chat about issues you are facing.
 Feel free to get in touch here

 To check my registration, search my PIN number 84A2732E at the NMC website

-My qualifications - Registered Mental Nurse (RMN), MSocSc (Health Care Policy and Management)
+My qualifications – Registered Mental Nurse (RMN), Non-Medical Prescriber (NMP), MSocSc (Health Care Policy and Management).

 Dr David Eccleston is an ex-NHS GP who now works privately at The Oakley Partnership at Sutton Coldfield in the West Midlands.
-I have a working arrangement with David in which he looks after medical assessment and prescribing for patients doing either alcohol detox or The Sinclair Method.
+I have a working arrangement with David in which he looks after medical assessment and prescribing for patients doing either an alcohol home treatment or The Sinclair Method.

 David has over 25 years of experience in family medicine and is very keen to help people suffering from Alcohol Use Disorder after struggling with the lack of resources for this field of practice while working in the NHS.